vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 ### Button Typography

 - Design teams **should** ensure that the text inside buttons is always uppercase to clearly distinguish them from other content on the page.
-However, it’s important to remain flexible and consider accessibility needs, as some users, particularly those with dyslexia or visual impairments, may find uppercase text more challenging to read.
+However, it’s important to remain flexible and consider accessibility needs, as some users, particularly those with dyslexia or visual impairments, might find uppercase text more challenging to read.
 - Design teams **should not** use more than three words inside a button to prevent the text from wrapping to the next line, which can disrupt the button’s visual clarity and usability.
 - Design teams **should** use descriptive language on buttons to clearly convey their intent, ensuring users can easily understand the action associated with the button.